droglenc/NCMTH107/modules/BEDACat_Prep.md

 1. How is a frequency table converted to row-, column-, and total-percentage tables?
 1. What does each cell in a row-, column-, and total-percentage table tell you?
 1. How can you tell which table should be used to answer a specific question?
+1. What is a synoynm for "percentage table"?

 ----